schafric/MFF-NSWI041/1/seminar-work.md

 Student can preview schedule for given semester where he/she can see all subject triples in which he/she enrolled.

+**Right**
+1. Student will see a webpage containing schedule for his/her semester

+**Wrong**
+1. Student would see someone elses schedule.
+2. There would be some enrolled triples missing.

+**Result**
+-

 ##### 2. Student can export schedule to PDF

 Student can export detailed schedule for the whole semester into PDF format - for example for printing it out on paper.

+**Right**
+1. PDF file will get downloaded to student's device containing the full schedule for semester.

+**Wrong**
+1. Student would download someone elses schedule.
+2. There would be some enrolled triples missing.

+**Result**
+-
 ##### 3. Student can open detail of schedule-triple

 Student can preview detail of given schedule-triple which can contain additional information about this specific schedule-triple - for example reading some further description/instruction from teacher.

+**Right**
+1. Student will see a webpage containing details of given schedule-triple.

+**Wrong**
+1. Student would not have access to details of given schedule-tripple
+2. There would be some metadata missing.

+**Result**
+-

 ##### 4. Teacher can edit metadata about schedule-triple

 Teacher can edit several metadata about schedule-triple of subject they teach - for example providing students with further instructions, links to external services (e.g. moodle, one drive) etc.

+**Right**
+1. Teacher will see a form for filling details about given schedule-triple.
+2. Teacher will be able to fill the form and save the data.

+**Wrong**
+1. Teacher would not see the editing form.
+2. Saving the form would fail for some reason.
+3. Saving the form would succeed but data would not be saved consistently.

+**Result**
+-

 ##### 5. Planner can schedule subjects manually